phonedude/cs595-s21/assignments/assignment-1.md

 ### Youtube video

 * Record your screen of you 1) viewing the files, 2) starting the server, 3) loading each of the three paths in your browser.
-* Upload that video to Youtube (see [week 1 slides](https://docs.google.com/presentation/d/1EZomYYzDeLNzCOlTsFUWgVHUhuiCGgXPY8G3r-i_Yic/edit) for details.
+* Upload that video to Youtube (see [week 1 slides](https://docs.google.com/presentation/d/1EZomYYzDeLNzCOlTsFUWgVHUhuiCGgXPY8G3r-i_Yic/edit) for details).

 ### Put files in your forked repo, issue a Pull Request to my repo